Education Materials for Lawyers

 (James A. Rapp, JD, et al.) (Mar.
 2015)

-A guide developed by the Association to provide advocates, particularly attorneys, with comprehensive and authoritative information about the legal rights of students with diabetes.
+A comprehensive guide for advocates and attorneys on the legal rights of students with diabetes.
 It contains information on the law, strategies for securing these rights, procedures for resolving disputes, forms and other resources.

 Legal Protections for Students with Diabetes

 A brief introduction to the three federal laws (Section 504, the ADA, and the IDEA) that provide legal protection to students.

 Excerpt from a treatise on all aspects of education law which addresses the obligations of schools under federal law to provide care and services to students with diabetes.

 School Services for Students with Diabetes under IDEA and Section 504: Choosing the Right Statute for Coverage (PDF)

 (Victoria Thomas, JD – American Diabetes Association) (July 2009)

 This memorandum explains the key differences between the two main federal statutes that offer a right to services in public elementary and secondary schools to students with diabetes, and explains some advantages and disadvantages of coverage under each.
 It is designed to help attorneys and advocates determine whether to seek coverage under the IDEA or Section 504 for a particular student.